 The assumption is—and has been—that mothers matter more than fathers to a child’s health and development.
 As a result, the image of fathers and their contributions to their children’s lives is more negative than positive, more myth and stereotype than fact.

-Dismissing dads as essential to children’s wellbeing has prevailed decade after decade.
+Dismissing dads as essential to children’s wellbeing has prevailed decades after decade.
 In his 1945 edition of his book, The Common Sense Book of Baby and Child Care, Dr. Benjamin Spock, wrote, “Of course, I don’t mean that the father has to give just as many bottles or change just as many diapers as the mother.
 But it’s fine for him to do these things occasionally.
 He might make the formula on Sunday.”

 The stereotyping of dads as inconsequential lingers even in the face of solid research that shows the innuendos, labels and jabs are wrong.
 Once society latches on to a notion, it is difficult to move to new, more accurate thinking.

 In his new book, Do Fathers Matter?
 What Science is Telling Us about the Parent We’ve Overlooked, Paul Raeburn reminds us of Michael Lamb, one of the primary advocates of research on fathers.
 Lamb “showed babies and fathers become attached in the same way—and at the same time developmentally—that mothers and babies do.”

 According to a Pew Research Center report, the number of stay at home dads who care for their children has jumped significantly over the last two decades.Nonetheless, the prevailing idea that fathers play only a supporting role persists.
 For instance, in a series of commercials for Procter & Gamble that ran during the Olympics about the athletes who were competing, the tag line was, “Thank you, Mom.”
 “Fathers’ contributions were being erased even in sports, where stereotypes would suggest that they might be the more important parent,” Raeburn points out.